-Questions about whether a particular activity is political or not can be directed to the General Secretary.
+Questions about whether a particular activity is political or not can be directed to the General Secretary (see the Appendix G - Primer on Charitable Status).

-Signing Officers (1999)
+Signing Officers (2013)

-Signing officers are approved by the Executive Committee.
-They normally include the Clerk, Treasurer, General Secretary, Finance Administrator, and sufficient others as to ensure the availability of non-staff signing officers.
+Signing officers are the Clerk, Treasurer, General Secretary, and Finance Administrator.
 Cheques require two signatures.
 The General Secretary and Finance Administrator may not co-sign the same cheque except when no other signing officer is available.
 In such cases, a non-staff signing officer must be informed immediately.
+If necessary, additional signing officers can be named by the executive.

-Investments (2005)
+Investments (2013)